DoodleScheduling/tcpmap-controller/README.md

 ```

 Its also possible to define for which nginx proxy you want to deploy the proxied port.
-This is useful if you don't want to set a default nginx ingress and have multiple nginx ingresses.
+This is useful if you don't want to set a default nginx ingress (See env variables) and have multiple nginx ingresses.

 ```yaml
 apiVersion: networking.infra.doodle.com/v1beta1